planetary-social/cleanstr/README.md

    This will start the node server and begin processing the Nostr pubsub feed through OpenAI's moderation service.

-2. **Deploy to Cloudflare**
+2. **Deploy to Google Cloud**

-   Ensure you have the Cloudflare CLI set up and configured with your account credentials.
+   Ensure you have the gcloud CLI set up and configured with your account credentials.
 Then:

    ```bash
    npm run deploy